-A health treatment that is not classified as standard Western medical practice is referred to as "alternative" or "complementary."
-Alternative therapy encompasses a variety of disciplines that includes everything from diet and exercise to mental conditioning and lifestyle changes.
-Examples of alternative therapies include acupuncture, guided imagery, chiropractic treatments, yoga, hypnosis, biofeedback, aromatherapy, relaxation, herbal remedies, massage and many others.
+A health treatment that is not classified as standard Western medical practice is referred to as "alternative," or "complementary” or “integrative.”
+Integrative therapy encompasses a variety of disciplines that includes everything from diet and exercise to mental conditioning and lifestyle changes.
+Examples of integrative therapies include acupuncture, guided imagery, chiropractic treatments, yoga, hypnosis, biofeedback, aromatherapy, relaxation, herbal remedies, massage and many others.

-What are some alternative therapies used to treat depression?
+What are some integrative therapies used to treat depression?

-- St. John's Wort has been used for medical purposes in other parts of the world for thousands of years, despite the fact that it hasn't been scientifically proven to treat moderate to severe depression.
+- St. John's wort has been used for medical purposes in other parts of the world for thousands of years, despite the fact that it has not been scientifically proven to treat moderate to severe depression.

-- Ginkgo biloba is thought to improve memory and other intellectual functions, although the evidence is conflictual.
+- Ginkgo biloba is thought to improve memory and other intellectual functions, although the evidence is not consistent.

 Any herbal supplement requires caution and should be taken only after consulting your doctor.
 Your doctor can help you weigh the risks and potential benefits so you can make an informed decision.